 One significant advantage of equipment financing as a loan is that you will own the equipment at the end of the loan term.
 If you think that a certain piece of equipment will maintain its value and usefulness over a long period of time, then a loan is likely your best option.
 As the equipment is staying in-house after the loan term, it’s yours to either use or sell.
 Additionally, as an owned asset, the purchased equipment can serve as collateral on a future loan for your business.

-A down payment will need to be paid if you opt for a loan.
-This will typically cost 15-20% of the equipment’s total value.
+A down payment will need to be paid if you opt for an equipment loan.
+This will typically cost 15-20% of the equipment's total value.
 As an added benefit, the interest paid on an equipment finance loan is tax-deductible, though the principle is not.

 Speak To A Loan

-If the equipment you require is something that needs periodic upgrading, leasing is the better option.
-In this way, you won’t have to worry about your owned equipment becoming obsolete.
+If the equipment you require is something that needs periodic upgrading, equipment leasing is the better option.
+This way, you won't have to worry about your equipment becoming obsolete.
 For equipment like computers and motor vehicles, it makes financial sense to finance through a lease.
-Some lenders may provide the option to purchase the equipment at the end of the lease term.
+Some lenders may provide the option to purchase the equipment at the end of the lease term at fair market value.

 In general, leasing is the cheaper option.
-You won’t have to pay a down payment if you opt to pursue a lease on your equipment.
-The tax benefits are greater if equipment is financed through a lease as opposed to a loan.
+You won't have to pay a down payment and monthly payments are lower if you opt to pursue a lease on your equipment.
+The tax benefits are greater if the equipment is financed through a lease as opposed to a loan.
 Refer to section 179 of the U.S. tax code.